-Contributory negligence can apply to a number of personal injury and civil tort cases: car accidents, truck accidents, motorcycle accidents, dog bites, slip and fall accidents, and medical malpractice.
+Contributory negligence can apply to a number of personal injuries and civil tort cases: car accidents, truck accidents, motorcycle accidents, dog bites, slip-and-fall accidents, and medical malpractice.
 If you suffered injuries because of someone else’s negligence or wrongdoing, it is important to work with an attorney who understands contributory negligence and how it could affect your case.

 Contributory Negligence vs. Comparative Negligence

 Most states do not have contributory negligence rules.
 Instead, they follow some form of a comparative negligence rule: either pure comparative negligence or modified comparative negligence.
 Under a comparative negligence system, a small degree of fault or negligence does not prevent an injured plaintiff from recovering damages.